ExeCuteUK/RSFM/replit.md

 ### Backend Architecture

 The backend is developed with Express.js and TypeScript on Node.js, utilizing an ESM module system.
 It provides a RESTful API under the `/api` prefix for CRUD operations on all major entities.
 Zod schemas are shared between frontend and backend for validation.
 The storage layer uses PostgreSQL via Drizzle ORM (`DatabaseStorage`) for permanent data persistence.
-The system includes data models for `importCustomers`, `exportCustomers`, `exportReceivers`, `hauliers`, `shippingLines`, `clearanceAgents`, `settings`, `importShipments`, `exportShipments`, `customClearances`, and `jobFileGroups` (shared document storage), with automatic custom clearance job generation logic.
+The system includes data models for `importCustomers`, `exportCustomers`, `exportReceivers`, `hauliers`, `shippingLines`, `clearanceAgents`, `settings`, `importShipments`, `exportShipments`, `customClearances`, `jobFileGroups` (shared document storage), and `messages` (internal messaging), with automatic custom clearance job generation logic.
 All contact forms support multi-email functionality using array fields for `email`, `agentEmail`, and `accountsEmail` (Import/Export Customers only).
 Fax fields have been completely removed from the system.
 The `customClearances` table now includes a `deliveryAddress` field for better destination tracking in job journals.

+**Export Shipments Enhancements:**
+- Renamed "File Attachments" to "Transport Documents" for clearer terminology
+- Added `expensesToChargeOut` and `additionalExpensesIn` expense tracking fields (matching import shipments structure)
+- Automatic syncing of transport documents to linked custom clearance's `transportDocuments` field
+- Full bidirectional synchronization ensures transport documents are visible across linked jobs

+**UI Improvements:**
+- All customer/receiver dropdown menus now sort alphabetically for easier navigation
+- Import Customer, Export Customer, and Export Receiver selects display in alphabetical order by company name

 **Shared Document Storage System:** The `job_file_groups` table provides unified file storage keyed by `jobRef`.
 When jobs are created or updated, files are automatically synced from individual job tables (import/export `attachments`, custom clearance `transportDocuments`/`clearanceDocuments`) to `job_file_groups`.
 Linked jobs sharing the same `jobRef` automatically share documents and R.S invoices, enabling seamless file access across import/export shipments and their associated custom clearances.